 Meaning.
-The route is shown on the first image below from A towards B initially in the same style as the existing road it leaves at A and then in the same style as the road south of A which is shown as a road with separate title and area (circled).
-The second image shows the route from A towards B continuing as a road with separate title number and area (circled) before becoming an unmarked track south of where it crossed the old railway.
-The final image shows the route continuing as an unmarked track from A to B to C. At B the map shows the route had both a Ford and a foot bridge on it which would suggest the route had higher status than just a footpath.
-It is also worth noting that this unmarked track style is the same as the existing road called Dawson's Lane that continues north from C. As the route is shown at various stages in the same style as the existing road it leaves and the existing road it joins, it is likely the whole of the application route was considered a public highway.
+The route is shown on the first image below from A towards B initially in the same style as the existing road it leaves at A then as an unmarked track with double dashed lines before reverting back to the same style as the existing road it left at A. One section of the route also shows it marked with title number and area (circled).
+The second image shows the route from A towards B continuing as a road showing the title number and area in close up before the route crosses a watercourse and is marked as a ford before continuing as an unmarked, double dashed track.
+The final image shows the route from A to B as an unmarked track with double dashed lines joining an existing road in this same style and continuing onwards in the same style towards Owston - marked on the map with red arrow.
+As the route is shown at various stages in the same style as the existing road it leaves and the existing road it joins, it is likely the whole of the application route was considered a public highway.

 Assessment.
 Other through routes shown in a similar manner are now largely part of the ordinary highway network and thus combined with other evidence in this application this is evidence in support of the route being a public highway.
-The presence of separate titles on various sections of the application route further suggest a status of public road.
+The presence of separate titles on the beginning and end sections of the application route further suggest a status of public road.